Pori: Transport

 Pori railway station and bus station are located in the city center.
 Since the Pori station is a terminal train station, railway traffic is quite moderate.
 Pori is only connected to Tampere with 13 daily departures by the Tampere–Pori railway.
 Bus traffic is very busy instead.
 Pori has more than 100 intercity buses with major Finnish cities Helsinki, Turku and Tampere as well as smaller places like Rauma and Vaasa.
 Public transport is managed by the city owned bus company Porin Linjat.
 It has also service to nearby municipalities.
 The most significant highways from Pori to other cities are Highway 2 to Helsinki, Highway 8 (to south) to Turku and (to north) to Vaasa, Highway 11 to Tampere and Highway 23 to Jyväskylä.

-Pori Airport has daily connections to Helsinki Airport and Stockholm Airport.
-Also seasonal flights to ski resorts of Lapland as well as charter flights to several Mediterranean countries.
+Pori Airport has connections to Helsinki Airport.

 Port of Pori is specialized on bulk cargo.
 It has liner service to several Northern European ports.
 In October 2013 Pori was the destination of MS Nordic Orion, the first commercial cargo ship ever to transit the Northwest Passage.
 She was carrying a cargo of coking coal from Port Metro Vancouver, Canada.